Saturn Retrograde Will Sort Out Karmic Debts

 It’s time for another retrograde, and this time, it’s Saturn that’s appearing to move backwards in the sky.
 Yes, Jupiter and Pluto also went retrograde earlier this month, but hey, what’s one more planet?
 Saturn retrograde begins today, April 29, in Capricorn.
 The sixth planet from the sun will stay retrograde all spring and summer until September 18, when it goes direct.
 So, what does this mean for our lives?

-“Saturn naturally rules boundaries, limits, responsibilities, discipline, and authority,” explains Horoscope.com managing editor Narayana Montúfar.
+“Saturn naturally rules boundaries, limits, responsibilities, discipline, and authority,” explains Narayana Montúfar Managing Editor, Horoscopes and Premium Content at Horoscope.com Inc..
 “During Saturn retrograde transit, we may revisit or review these topics while we are given a momentary reprieve from the typical effects of Saturn transits — which may include pressure and a sensation of burden, fear, or frustration.”

 Advertisement